IdkwhatImD0ing/Obsidian-Vault/561/Midterm 2 Study.md

 4. **Alex is an E examinee getting an A in part P1 and Steve is a non-E examinee getting an A in part P3.**
    - $\( E(\text{'Alex'}) \land R(\text{'Alex'}, \text{'A'}, \text{'P1'}) \land \lnot E(\text{'Steve'}) \land R(\text{'Steve'}, \text{'A'}, \text{'P3'}) \)$

+## Planning
+Stack is one of the basic data structures in programming.
+The following line is a stack, with 3 as its top element and 7 as its bottom:
+Stack S: Head→3→7→5→4

+For a stack, we have following basic actions:
+	Pop(s): pop the top of stack s.
+	Push(s, e): push element e to the top of stack s.

+And the following conditions:
+	IsHead(s, e1): e1 is the head of stack s.
+For example, in the given stack, we have IsHead(S, 3).
+	IsEmpty(s): stack s is empty.
+	NextTo(e1, e2): element e1 is the element before e2.
+For example, in the given stack, we have NextTo(3,7).

+Note: In your answers, use “e1, e2, e3 ...” for non-constant elements, use variable “s” for non-constant stack.
+A. What are the current conditions for the given stack?
+List all of them.
+Write your answer in the following format:
+Condition1(variable1, variable2, ...)
+Condition2(variable1, variable2, ...)
+...
+B. [6%] What are the preconditions and postconditions for action Pop(s)?
+For pop(), you remove the top element in the sequence.
+(Assume the stack is not empty for this question.)
+Write your answer in the following format:
+Situation 1:
+Preconditions:
+Condition1(variable1, variable2, ...)
+Condition2(variable1, variable2, ...)
+...
+Postconditions:
+Condition1(variable1, variable2, ...)
+Condition2(variable1, variable2, ...)
+...
+Situation 2: (if there are multiple situations)
+...
+C. [7%]In order to sort the elements in the stack (the top element is the smallest), we add a new action:
+Switch(e1, e2): switch element e1 and e2 when NextTo(e1, e2), only when e1 is larger than e2.
+and a new condition:
+Larger(e1, e2): element e1 is larger than e2 when NextTo(e1, e2).
+What are the preconditions and postconditions for Switch(e3, e4) in a subsequence e1→e2→e3→e4→e5?
+Write your answer in the same format as question B:
+D. [3%]Provide a possible solution (write down the sequence of actions) to sort the given stack
+S: Head→3→7→5→4.
+(the top element is the smallest):
+## Multiple choice
+1. In the discussions, we showed the definitions of entailment, please select all that are true:
+	a. if and only if is satisfiable.𝐾𝐵 ⊨α 𝐾𝐵→α
+	b. if and only if is valid.𝐾𝐵 ⊨α 𝐾𝐵→α
+	c. if and only if is unsatisfiable.𝐾𝐵 ⊨α 𝐾𝐵∧¬α
+	d. if and only if is satisfiable.𝐾𝐵 ⊨α 𝐾𝐵∧¬α
+	e. if and only if is valid.𝐾𝐵 ⊨α ¬𝐾𝐵∨α
+1. In the discussions, we compared several logical inference methods.
+	Let 𝐾𝐵≡{𝐴→𝐵, ¬𝐴→𝐶, 𝐵→𝐷, 𝐶→𝐷}, please circle all that are true
+	a.
+It is possible to prove D from KB using Backward chaining
+	b.
+It is impossible to prove D from KB using Forward chaining
+	c.
+It is possible to prove D from KB using Resolution
+	d.
+It is impossible to prove D from KB at all
+	e.
+It does not make sense to prove D from KB
+1. If C is a constant, x is a variable, and F is a function, which of these will not unify?
+		a. x and F(x)
+		b. x and C
+		c.
+C and F(x)
+		d.
+F(C) and F(x)
+1. Which one of the following is not true of ground literals?
+	a.
+They have only universally quantified variables as arguments.
+	b.
+They behave just like propositional symbols in automated reasoning.
+	c.
+They might unify with literals containing only universally quantified variables.
+	d.
+They may contain terms that are functions.
+1. What is the English equivalent of “¬∃𝑥 (𝐻𝑢𝑚𝑎𝑛(𝑥) ∧ 𝑃𝑒𝑟𝑓𝑒𝑐𝑡(𝑥))”?
+	a.
+Not every human is perfect.
+	b.
+There is no Perfect human.
+	c.
+Being a human, implies not being perfect.
+	d.
+Some humans are perfect.